codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem-upgrade.md

 ## Codefresh with Private Registry

-If you install/upgrade Codefresh on the air-gapped environment (without access to public registries or Codefresh Enterprise registry) you will have to copy the images to your organization container registry.
+If you install/upgrade Codefresh on an air-gapped environment (without access to public registries or Codefresh Enterprise registry), you will have to copy the images to your organization's container registry.

 **Obtain [image list](https://github.com/codefresh-io/onprem-images/tree/master/releases) for specific release**